akirov/Qt_vs_Boost/README.md

 Several possible architectures:
 - On the server there can be a TCP connection and a thread per client, where control commands are received and streams data is sent.
-Needs locking or data queuing, because data is sent and received in different threads context via a single socket.
+Doesn't scale well.
 - Or, there can be a TCP control connection (clients-to-server) for client commands (this is a telnet server basically), and UDP data channels (server-to-clients) with receiving sockets on the clients side.
 UDP data